 Can you get dental implants with gum disease?

-Dentist holding and demonstrating dental implants.
+Dentist holding and demonstrating dental implants with gum disease

 Dental implants are an effective, long-lasting (and aesthetically-pleasing) treatment that your dentist may advise to replace a decayed tooth, fill a gap in your teeth, and protect the surrounding teeth.